Entry in the Commercial Register as a European Economic Interest Grouping (EEIG)

 Procedure

-The registration of a company in the commercial register is generally carried out by a notary public.
+The registration of a company in the commercial register is generally carried out by a notary.

 More information